SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 #### 2-1&nbsp; Network of CCRI archives

-CCRI archiving efforts were shared among several universities for the 1911 - 1951 censuses.
+CCRI archiving efforts were shared among several universities.

 Several partner universities were responsible for providing bilingual CCRI "web gateway" archives.
-One-point discovery and access to CCRI resources was not a focus for the project.
-Instead the focus was on the production of time harmonized census data (by geography and census concepts) and harmonized metadata and documentation.
-The strategy for these archiving all these resources was to distribute their archiving among identified partner universities, while ensuring privacy protections.
+One-point discovery and access to CCRI resources from 1911 - 1951 Censuses was not a focus for the project.
+Instead the focus was on the production of time-harmonized Census data (for geography and by census concepts) and supporting harmonized metadata and related documentation.
+On their distributed CCRI archive "web gateways", identified CCRI partner universities and the University of Alberta archived the ambitious range of Census data and resources that were produced by the CCRI project, and ensured privacy protections.

 #### 2-2&nbsp; What are the CCRI archives?